 Vaccine Information Sheets (VIS)

 VISs are information sheets produced by the Centers for Disease Control and Prevention (CDC) that explain to vaccine recipients, their parents, or their legal representatives both the benefits and risks of a vaccine.
-Vaccine Information Sheet
+Vaccine Information Sheets

 Certain vaccines are needed for those traveling outside the United States, Travel Vaccine Information.